Bearing Fruit -Reflection on Luke 13:1-9

 Attributions

-This site has written permission from New Revised Standard Version Catholic Edition (NRSVCE) to use the Luke 13 Bible passage.
+* This site has written permission to use the New Revised Standard Version Catholic Edition (NRSVCE) Bible for the passage of Luke 13.